SkylineCommunications/dataminer-docs/develop/CICD/Azure DevOps/CICD_Azure_Devops_Examples.md

 ## Basic Deployment Example

-A basic pipeline for upload to catalog and/or deployment to cloud-connected agents.
+This is a basic pipeline for uploading to the catalog and/or deployment to DMAs connected to dataminer.services.

-It's recommended to combine this with quality control beforehand such as executing static code analysis and running tests.
+We recommend combining this with quality control beforehand, such as executing static code analysis and running tests.

 ## Creating a dataminer.services key